top of page

 Imagine if our church were to receive a large influx of refugees.
 No one would think to say, “I don’t see cultural differences” or “I don’t see language barriers”.
 No, the need to accommodate would be obvious.
 In leadership we frequently talk about the unique needs of young adults, families with young children or families with teens.
 I can’t imagine my brothers and sisters in Christ saying I don’t see age, I don’t see family make up, I only see unique individuals.
 Yet, when it comes to black congregants, we want to discount commonalities shared by the group by saying, “I don’t see color”.

 When I pointed out to our church board that our black elders felt like they weren’t being heard, one elder approached me privately and said, “Helen doesn’t speak for all black congregants”.
 If we can establish that our black congregants are just individuals, without common group characteristics, shared experiences, and shared cultural differences, it makes it easier for us to discount what we are hearing as just one individual speaking.
 This then allows us to remain comfortable with the status quo of black congregants feeling expected to assimilate to the established white church culture.
-I decided to find out for myself.
+I decided to find out for myself how accurately Helen was speaking for other black congregants.
 I invited 5 elders and deacons of color over for lunch so we could listen to what their experience had been attending, serving, and leading in our church.
 While each story was unique there were common themes that tied their stories together.
 When I then summarized these stories to my fellow elders on our church board, one elder responded, “but did you get feedback from John?
 I bet John has had different experiences.”
 John (fictitious name) is a black American who some congregants perceive to be more white than black in culture.
 The point was, if we can find one black congregant whose experiences don’t match the group, we can continue to treat our black congregants as individuals and deny that our black congregants are experiencing our church differently, as a group, than our white congregants.

 This is colorblind racism.